JuliaLang/Pkg.jl/docs/src/compatibility.md

 ```

 !!! compat "Julia 1.4"
-    Hyphen specifiers requires at least Julia 1.4, so it is strongly recomended to also add
+    Hyphen specifiers requires at least Julia 1.4, so it is strongly recommended to also add
     ```toml
     [compat]
     julia = "1.4"